 Modern day shamanism has a more eclectic approach and is more in tune with the problems of the "modern world" while using the methodology of the "primitive world."
 According to Tom Cowan, author of "Shamanism: As a Spiritual Practice for Daily Life", the modern American shaman "...draws upon what is best in our sociey while it reforms those areas harmful to the human spirit and the health of the planet", (page 12).

 The word shaman is the English translation of the word saman, which is Tungus, and mean's "to know".
 The Tungus are an indigenous people of Altai Mountains in Siberia.
 The word shaman in Tungus designates the shamanic way of life, experiences and beliefs rather than a religion.
 It appears as if the word saman may be a derivative of the Tibetan word for a Buddhist monk, saman.

 Though there is no universal Native American word for shaman, there were nevertheless shamans.
-The Ojibwa Native American INdian tribe did have jugglers of the "hidden truth", called jes' sakid.
-These jugglers were able to speak to goods, spirits, and heal.
+The Ojibwa Native American Indian tribe did have jugglers of the "hidden truth", called jes' sakid.
+These jugglers were able to speak to gods, spirits, and heal.
 Eskimos named their shamans angakok, who claimed to be capable of flight and they journey to the Otherworld (the Sea).

 In some African cultures, the shaman is a diviner, a person who is chosen by the ancestors to be a link between the living and the dead.
 The Igbo tribe located in parts of West Africa named their shaman's Dibia.
 John Matthews, author of the "Celtic Shaman", states that the Celtic Shamans are called Geilt, meaning madman, wild, or file, meaning poets, (page 4).